Unfortunately, it’s not always as simple as that...

 It might seem like a no-brainer but putting in place the right marketing strategy for your business is critical.

-According to software firm OutboundEngine, however, half of businesses don’t have one.
+According to software firm OutboundEngine, however, half of the businesses don’t have one.

 It's surprising how many businesses have a piecemeal approach, dabbling on social media here, trying out some PPC advertising there or writing a few blogs now and again.